-If you’ve hired a contractor and paid them at least $600 for the year, you will need to file a Form 1099-MISC.
+If you’ve hired a contractor and paid them at least $600 for the year, you will need to file a Form Form 1099-NEC.
 The deadline to file 1099s and W-2s is January 31 so, if you don’t know whether a worker is an employee or contractor, it’s time to find out!

 Classifying a Worker

-The table below provides an overview of some of the differences between an employee and independent contractor.
+The table below provides an overview of some of the differences between an employee and an independent contractor.
 However, you may find some crossover between the two classifications.
 Some factors may indicate the worker to be an employee while others indicate an independent contractor.
 It’s important to look at the relationship as a whole to determine how to classify your worker.

 Consequences of Misclassifying an Employee

 Misclassifying an employee can result in owing taxes and benefits and facing penalties.
-Since independent contractors aren’t protected by most state and federal employment laws such as minimum wage, overtime and workers compensation, some employers may wrongfully classify an employee to save money.
-If an employer classifies an employee as a contractor, they may be violating labor laws regarding wage, tax and employment eligibility.
+Since independent contractors aren’t protected by most state and federal employment laws such as minimum wage, overtime, and workers' compensation, some employers may wrongfully classify an employee to save money.
+If an employer classifies an employee as a contractor, they may be violating labor laws regarding wage, tax, and employment eligibility.

 Some consequences an employer may face for misclassifying an employee include:

-Paying payroll, unemployment and Medicare taxes as well as Social Security for each misclassified employee
+Paying payroll, unemployment, and Medicare taxes as well as Social Security for each misclassified employee

 Interest on unpaid taxes